sumin-Ma/GALAMOST/docs/data-output.rst

 .. py:class:: BinaryDump(all_info, filename)

-   initializes a dump object of GALAMOST binary file with system information and file base name.
+   The constructor of a dump object of GALAMOST binary file.

    :param AllInfo all_info: The system information.
-   :param str filename: The output file name.
+   :param str filename: The output file base name.

    .. py:function:: setOutputAll()